JWH709/Buffoon-Builder/Notes/NOTES.md

 - Cropper fix: So there are two fixes I can think of for the cropper.
 1. I could resize the image when it's uploaded to match the resize VIA css.
 2. I can find a way to also change the parameters of the cropper to change with the scaling of the CSS.
 I think the first option is easier, however, it's way less optimal. the second is 100% the prefered option.

 - Added links for the github repo and fixed the scaling issues on the introscreen.

+## August 22nd:

+- Fixed the rubberband/overscroll issues with the CRT filter on mobile